athulsudheesh/RPkg.jl/README.md

 # RPkg.jl
 **An R Package Manager from Julia with ❤️**

 `RPkg.jl` is a meta package built on top of `RCall.jl`.
 Even though `RCall.jl` functions try as much as they can, to blur the lines between R syntax and Julia syntax in a Julia session, R package management is an area where the user is forced to write R scripts.
-Through `RPKg.jl` we are introducing Julia `Pkg` style syntax for managing your R-packages while using `RCall`.
+Through `RPKg.jl` we are introducing Julia `Pkg` style syntax for managing your R-packages while using `RCall`. `RPkg` also exposes all the functions from `RCall`, so you don't have to load it separetly.

 ### APIs